 During December it was said that Tresham had died in the Tower of London, possibly through illness, but others believe he was secretly set free.
-The Government began to round up Jesuit priests who they believed were behind the plot and arrested Father Henry Garnet, the Superior of the English Jesuits, and two others in January 1606.
+The Government began to round up Jesuit priests who they believed were behind the plot.
+Father Henry Garnet, the Superior of the English Jesuits, and two others were arrested in January 1606.

 The trial of the conspirators began in Westminster Hall on the same day as the capture of Garnet.
 None of them denied the charge of treason and all were sentenced to death.
 Four were hanged, drawn and quartered in St. Paul’s Churchyard on 30th January.
 The following day Wintour, Fawkes and two others died the same way in Old Palace Yard at Westminster.
 Fawkes was so frail from torture that he needed to be helped up the ladder to the scaffold from where he gave a speech urging Catholics not to resort to such measures in the future.
 The three who had died in the fight in Warwickshire were exhumed and their heads removed to be displayed on spikes.

 In March Henry Garnet was tortured on the rack and gave a full confession.
-He had earlier been given some hints of the a plot directly from Catesby.
+He had earlier been given some hints of the plot directly from Catesby.
 Subsequently he heard via the priest Oswald Tesimond, to whom Catesby had revealed the information under seal of confession, passed from Tesimond to Garnet under the same conditions.
 Catesby had given permission for the information to be revealed in the event of torture and thus Garnet was free to give the confession.
-Tesimond escaped but, despite his confession, Garnet was executed in May.
-As he was being hanged, people in the crowd pulled at his legs in order that he could die quickly and thus not endure the pain of being disembowelled alive.
+Tesimond escaped but, despite of his confession, Garnet was executed in May.
+As he was being hanged, people in the crowd pulled at his legs so he could die quickly and thus not endure the pain of being disembowelled alive.